This article originally appeared on Noisey US.

 5. Veterans of Disorder (1999)

-Sometimes this is my favorite.
+Sometimes this is my favourite.
 It has two of our best songs.
 In an alternate universe, I think a million people would love the song "Stop."
 And "Coming Out Party" was fun for me because I got to ramble, ramble, ramble these notes I'd made, and it was this one take thing.
 It's nothing I could ever do live because there are too many words.
 I love those songs.
 They're exceptional.

 You've said this album was designed as a singles collection.
 How so?